iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Matrix Theory/Gerschgorin Theorem.md

 >     |x - a_{i, i}| \le R_i(A)
 > \right\rbrace
 > $$
-> All the eigenvaluesof matrix $A$ are in the union of disks in the above set.
+> All the eigenvalues of matrix $A$ are in the union of disks in the above set.

 ---
 **Proof**